weareindi/wordpress-wetransfer/README.md

-# WordPress WeTransfer Plugin Source Code
+# Ozpital WPWeTransfer Source Code

-You can find the compiled, ready to install plugin here: https://github.com/ozpital/wordpress-wetransfer
+You can find the compiled, ready to install plugin here: https://github.com/ozpital/ozpital-wpwetransfer